 May 19, 2026 · AI

-Illustration of an orange storefront with a striped awning and potted plant, linked to location pins and a star-rated search result card.
+Orange storefront with striped awning linked to location pins and a star-rated search card

 Why It Matters